-Combine the chickpea flour with water and 1/4 teaspoon kala namak and stir well.
+- Combine the chickpea flour with the water and kala namak and stir well.

-Heat a little plant oil in a skillet at high to moderate heat, pour in the mixture and let it sit for about two minutes.
-Then scramble it up like you would an egg.
+- Pour a little plant oil into a skillet at high to moderate heat, pour in the mixture, let it sit for about two minutes, then scramble it up like you would an egg.
 Let it firm up for another couple of minutes until it looks like a scrambled egg, then put into a bowl and set aside.

-Now add 2 tablespoons cashews, 1 tablespoon curry powder, 2 tablespoons soy sauce, 2 tablespoons peas and 1 tablespoon cranberries or raisins and stir-fry a little, then add the cooked and cooled rice and stir-fry a little more.
+- Now add 2 tablespoons cashews, 1 tablespoon curry powder, 2 tablespoons soy sauce, 2 tablespoons peas and 1 tablespoon cranberries or raisins and stir-fry a little, then add the cooked and cooled rice and “egg” and stir-fry a little more.

 - Add the red cabbage, stir well and serve in the pineapple boat topped with cilantro leaves.